HoweZZH/iTravel/README.md

 ## Note
 ### MVC pattern in nodejs
 * The router(in the router dir) functioned as a controller(C).
-It receive the request from browser, communicate with dbutil module(in the data dir) that support CRUD opeartioans.
+It receive the request from browser, communicate with dbutil module(in the data dir), get the data from it then pass data to view.
 * The data(int the data dir) functioned as a model(M).
 It implemented the low level database operations with MongoDB that support CRUD operations.
 * The view(int the view dir) functioned as a view(V).
 It implemented how data is displayed in browser.
 It applied the handlebars template engine.